How To Find Acceleration With Speed And Time

 Q: What is the acceleration due to gravity?

 A: The acceleration due to gravity on Earth is approximately 9.8 m/s².
-This means that an object falling freely under the influence of gravity will increase its velocity by 9.8 meters per second every second.
+On top of that, this means that an object falling freely under the influence of gravity will increase its velocity by 9.
+8 meters per second every second.

 Q: How does mass affect acceleration?

 A: According to Newton's second law of motion (F = ma), acceleration is inversely proportional to mass.
-This means that for a given force, a larger mass will experience a smaller acceleration.
+So in practice, for a given force, a larger mass will experience a smaller acceleration.

 Conclusion